Should you settle your legal case prior to commencing court proceedings? Discover what’s involved in a Pre-Litigation Settlement Offer.

 What is a “stoppage of work”?

-Periods of authorised leave or absence during course of employment
+Stand downs during periods of authorised leave or absence during course of employment

 Section 525 of the Act states that an employee is not considered to be stood down during a period of authorised paid or unpaid leave, or during a period where the employee is authorised to be absent from their employment.
-It is also important to note that an employee who is normally entitled to be absent from work on days that are public holidays may be entitled to payment on such days, even during a period of stand down.
+It is also important to note that an employee who is normally entitled to be absent from work on public holidays may be entitled to payment on such days, even during period of stand down.

-That said, a recent decision of the Full Federal Court in the case of CEPU & Ors v Qantas Airways Ltd4 provided that during a period of stand down, an employee cannot take sick leave or compassionate or carer’s leave.5
+That said, a recent decision of the Full Federal Court in the case of CEPU & Ors v Qantas Airways Ltd4 provided that during a period of stand down, an employee cannot take sick leave or compassionate or carer’s leave.

 Stand downs due to inclement weather

-- The employee was stood down during the time that they could not be usefully employed; and
+- The employee was stood down during the time that they could not be usefully employed;

 - There was a stoppage of work which the employer could not be held responsible for; and